usfca-cs490-sp23/admissions-webhook/README.md

 To add a pod is a simple wrapper on the standard applying functionality:

 `go run main.go -add <path-to-.yaml-file>`

+The wehbook can be tested with three test pods stored in `pkg/kind/test-pods/` by running:

+`go test ./tests/webhook/ -v`

 Starting up the K8's dashboard is done with: `go run main.go -dashboard` and then following the steps given once it is started